sumeyyeakkas/devops-engineering-use-case/README.md

 ﻿# DevOps Engineer Use Case Study

-**Problems encountered while building the application:**
+**Problems encountered while building the application and how to deal with:**
 - **Kubernetes Networking Issues:** Faced networking issues and needed to examine pod logs.
 It was initially unclear how to proceed, so I decided to use kubectl describe on my pod to investigate further.
+That's the point of kubernetes networking issues.

 - **CrashLoopBackOff Status:** My pod was stuck in a CrashLoopBackOff status.
 The logs were instrumental in identifying that the issue was due to a misconfigured Dockerfile, specifically an incorrect application file path.